 Dress is casual at Mara Plains Camp.
 Layering your clothing is essential, as the savanna is substantially cooler during early morning and evening game drives.
 Pack for comfort, and for your interests: if you’re an avid photographer, you may want to bring a safari vest to carry your lenses and other equipment in various pockets.
 If you plan to go on bush walks, consider packing lightweight hiking boots.
 Neutral clothing colors are recommended.

 Children ages eight and older are welcome at Mara Plains Camp, and there is a whole roster of fun activities designed specifically for them, from art projects to tracking wildlife to cooking lessons.
 Kids can join the Maasai guards at the camp to learn how to make traditional Maasai spears or bows and arrows, or they can learn how to identify animal calls with camp guides.
 Kids ages 12 and older can also participate in bush walks and hikes.
+The camp is open to wildlife, so young children should be supervised at all times.
+The lodge may be able to accommodate children younger than eight years old if a group books the entire property.
+Child rates apply to guests ages 15 and younger sharing with two adults in the family tent.
+Guests ages 16 and older pay the applicable adult rate.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.